4 workforce strategies to boost your FQHC’s financial health

 - Payment reform initiatives: Ongoing payment reform initiatives are opening more funding opportunities.
 Examples of these reforms include higher allocation pools for clinical quality measures — where payers provide additional funds if patients achieve better health outcomes — and alternative payment methodologies, in addition to clinical transformation dollars.
 These opportunities can create new and larger revenue streams that move beyond traditional fee-for-service models.

 Once you understand your opportunities, you can optimize your workforce.
-Here are four strategies you can implement to help manage staffing costs and drive revenue:
+Here are four FQCH staffing strategies you can implement to help manage costs and drive revenue:

 1. Personnel realignment

-With COVID-19 grants ending, your organization may have staff that are no longer providing revenue-generating services.
+With shifting regulations, your organization may have staff who are no longer providing revenue-generating services.
 If you face a funding gap for certain roles, consider evaluating how to realign existing staff with your state’s Medicaid reimbursement framework.

-For example, if your organization hired a marriage and family therapist for grant-funded COVID-19 education, they may be able to transition into a billable provider role as states continue to emphasize behavioral health services.
-Similarly, a nurse who was hired as a COVID-19 case manager may be able to move into quality improvement or other forms of case management that can generate revenue based on quality metrics.
+For example, a marriage and family therapist hired for a grant-funded position may be able to transition into a billable provider role as states continue to emphasize behavioral health services.

 Identifying opportunities to leverage your existing staff in new, reimbursable roles can be a compelling strategy to managing workforce costs without restructuring or layoffs.